BbqGamer/blog/content/posts/homelab.md

 I don't use it anymore but the time has come to bring new life into it.

 ## Wake On LAN
 In order to be able to power on server remotely Wake On LAN (WOL) can be used.
 First you need to enable WOL in the BIOS (in my case: Config->Network->Wake On LaAN->AC Only, and I also enabled WOL from Dock).
 Now booting the server if it was shut down is as easy as sending a magic packet as a UDP broadcast with MAC address of the destination server's NIC.
 There is a helper script in debian repository just install the package and run `wakeonlan [MAC ADDRESS]` from any device in the network to boot the server.
+I also had to change the setting in Network Boot to NVMe to prevent my server from trying to PXE boot after WOL.

 # Main OS
 There are multiple options when it comes to choosing the root OS, one of the best options